Indigenous art on granville island

 how did we determine what was "authentic"?

 As a predominantly white, settler-dominated organization, it is not up to us to define “authentic” Indigenous work.
-We strongly believe that, while we are able and plan to use our privileged position as an organization to influence policy, the larger conversation about the definition of authenticity should be lead by the Indigenous artists who create these works.
+We strongly believe that while we are able to use our privileged position as an organization to influence policy, and plan to do so, the larger conversation about the definition of authenticity should be led by the Indigenous artists who create these works.
 We aim to support and amplify the work already being done in this field.

 Artwork by Veronica Danes Waechter, photo by Alex Montes de Oca